 The Paths of the Future

-'The Paths of the Future', a 5-day event, that included lectures, discussions, workshops and a movie projection, covered various topic regarding the position of Roma people, their language and culture in Bosnia and Herzegovina.
+'The Paths of the Future,' was a five-day event that included lectures, discussions, workshops, and a film viewing, covering various topic regarding the position of Roma people, their language, and culture, in Bosnia and Herzegovina.

 35 was an interactive art project at the Montclair Art Museum; it raised awareness about the life expectancy rate for Black transgender women.

 Featured Action Projects